DIY Merry Christmas Wood Sign

 Staining Wood Frame

-For the staining process, we used Lilly Moon Gel Stain in the color Old Fashioned.
+For the staining process, we used Lilly Moon Smoky Gel Stains in the color Old Fashioned.
 We love this gel stain for its quick drying time and lack of strong odor, making it perfect for indoor projects.

 To apply the decoupage paper to the plywood, line up the design and tape it in place on the top side of the sign.
 This will keep it in place while you work.

 This polyurethane glues the decoupage paper to the plywood.
+Here’s how to decoupage furniture with rice paper to learn more about how to apply decoupage.
 Once it’s dry, you can move on to sealing the decoupage paper.

 Sealing Decoupage Paper